kartikgothwal/websiteLearners--blogging-platform/README.md

   - Authenticate and login a user

 - **Blog Management**
-  - Create a new blog
+  - Signed in users can create a new blog
-  - Access all the blogs
+  - Signed in users can access all the blogs
-  - Access your own blogs
+  - Signed in users can access your own blogs
-  - Edit a blog (own blog)
+  - Signed in users can edit a blog (own blog)
-  - Delete a blog (own blog)
+  - Signed in users can delete a blog (own blog)

 - **Commenting**
-  - Comment on any blog
+  -  Signed in users can comment on any blog
-  - Edit own comment
+  -  Signed in users can edit own comment
-  - Access comments on the blog
+  -  Signed in users can access comments on the blog
-  - Delete own comment
+  -  Signed in users can delete own comment

 ## Prerequisites